How to switch from Avalara

-This guide walks you through how to switch from Avalara step-by-step — from planning your migration to setting up your new system and avoiding common pitfalls.
+This guide walks you through how to switch from Avalara step-by-step and provides guidance for planning your migration.

 INTRODUCTION AND EXPECTATIONS